-- Hyunjoo Byeon is a curatorial practitioner, writer, translator, and art book publisher.
+- Hyunjoo Byeon is a curator, writer, translator, and art book publisher.

 - Boyoung Chang is a photo-historian whose research interests include modern Korean photography in the Cold War era and interactions of contemporary photographic and artistic practices among East Asian countries.
 With her dissertation, “Reconstructing the Nation: Contemporary Korean Photography since the 1990s,” she has obtained a Ph.D in Art History Department at Rutgers, The State University of New Jersey, and is currently working as a Postdoctoral Researcher in the Department of Art History at the University of Chicago.

 - Youngju Lee is a freelance editor who has been working on various publications including books and magazines.